Our Stance on Head Covering

 Regardless of what we believe about this teaching, it should never be the source of contention, the Bible is clear about that.
 Discuss it?
 Of course, but we should never hold bitterness or anger toward those who hold a different opinion on this matter.
 If zealous folks wish to argue for or against such things, we do not have to join in with them.
 This teaching should also never become grounds for judgment or excluding ourselves from mingling with other believers, or other believers from mingling with us.
 We may not be permitted to partner in ministry with certain congregations based upon our convictions on other doctrinal matters, but we can still come together for times of mutual encouragement.

 This teaching is far from being the most important in the Bible, that’s a given.
-There are certainly weightier matters that we could consider, such as being filled with the Holy Spirit, loving Jesus supremely, and being free from besetting sins.
+There are certainly weightier matters that we could consider, such as being filled with the Holy Spirit, loving Jesus more than anything, and being free from besetting sins.
 Nonetheless, if we are people who claim that all Scripture is God-breathed, then we must pay special attention to everything written in it, especially that which pertains to life in the New Covenant.

 The key is that it’s not only a matter of what is being said whenever we read the Bible but also who is saying it.
 In that case, even minor commands from a great God should be taken seriously.
 Although this is not a doctrine essential to salvation, we should still seek for revelation and clarity on the matter.
 I believe that since Jesus said that our love for Him is proved by our obedience to Him, the litmus test of just how much we love Him is our initial attitude toward the smaller and more neglected commandments.
 This topic of head covering is no exception.